robin521111/chromium-vim-master/README.md

 1. Navigate to `chrome://extensions`
 1. Toggle into Developer Mode
 1. Click on "Load Unpacked Extension..."
-1. Select the cVim directory.
+1. Select the rVim directory.